harvard-lil/website-static/app/_posts/2020-04-29-caselaw-access-project-nominated-for-a-webby.md

 ---
-title: Caselaw Access Project Nominated for a Webby
+title: Caselaw Access Project Nominated for a Webby: Vote for Us!
 author: kelly-fitzpatrick
 ---
 The [Caselaw Access Project](https://case.law/) has been nominated for one of the [24th Annual Webby Awards](https://www.webbyawards.com/).
 We’re honored to be named alongside this year’s other [nominees](https://vote.webbyawards.com/PublicVoting#/2020/websites/general-websites/law), including friends and leaders in the field like the [Knight First Amendment Institute](https://knightcolumbia.org/).